SourcePointUSA/android-cmp-app/README.md

 ## Programmatically rejecting all for a user

-It's possible to programmatically issue a "reject all" action in behalf of the current user by calling the `rejectAll(campaignType)` function.
-The `rejectAll` function behaves exactly the same way as if a user would have pressed the "reject all" button on the 1st layer or privacy manager.
-Upon completion, the sdk will call either `onConsentReady` in case of success or `onError` in case of failure.
+It’s possible to programmatically issue a “reject all” action on behalf of the current end-user by calling the rejectAll(campaignType) function.
+The rejectAll function behaves in the exact same manner as if an end-user  pressed the “reject all” button on the 1st layer message or privacy manager.
+Upon completion, the SDK will call either onConsentReady in case of success or onError in case of failure.

 ```kotlin
     spConsentLib.rejectAll(CampaignType.GDPR)